 - Get daily exercise: Activity during the day can support your internal clock and help make it easier to fall asleep at night.

 - Avoid caffeine: Stimulants like caffeine can keep you awake and throw off the natural balance between sleep and wakefulness.
-Everyone is different, but if you’re having trouble sleeping, you should avoid caffeine after noon.
+Everyone is different, but if you are having trouble sleeping at night, you should avoid caffeine after noon.

 - Limit light before bed: Artificial light exposure at night can interfere with circadian rhythm.
-Experts advise dimming the lights and putting down electronic devices in the lead-up to bedtime and keeping electronics out of the bedroom and away from your mattress.
+Experts advise dimming the lights and putting down electronic devices in the lead-up to bedtime.

 - Keep naps short and early in the afternoon: Late and long naps can push back your bedtime and throw your sleep schedule off-kilter.

 These steps to improve sleep hygiene can be an important part of supporting a healthy circadian rhythm, but other steps may be necessary depending on the situation.
-If you have persistent or severe sleeping problems, daytime drowsiness, and/or a problematic sleep schedule, it’s important to talk with a doctor who can best diagnose the cause and offer the most appropriate treatment.
+If you have persistent or severe sleeping problems, daytime drowsiness, or a problematic sleep schedule, it is important to talk with a doctor who can best diagnose the cause and offer the most appropriate treatment.